raubvogel/LocalJekyll/README.md

 [jekyll-docker](https://github.com/envygeeks/jekyll-docker)
 instead.

+2. I need to come up with another warning...

 ## About
 I do tend to use docker a lot to spool up a dev environment that does not affect my computer.
 That means that I am not running docker as it is